 I wish I captured a “before” picture with the flowers in water, but after only 2 days, the bottle with the magenta bougainvillea completely took on the flower color!
 The leaves also began to sink!

-Here is a look at the second set of flower sensory bottles in action!
+Take 2 – the second set of parts of a flower sensory bottles

 - Rain Stick Sensory Bottles – A Musical Activity for Kids!

 - Parts of a Flower Dot Sticker Sight Word Matching Activity

 - Water Painting Chalk Raindrops – Sight Word Activity

 - Who Likes Rain?
 Book Review & Bottle Cap Raindrops Craft!